chaitrasupreeth456/NOVA-FORGE-HARDWARE/NOVA_FORGE_Sales_Analysis_README.md

 ## 🚀 Project Overview

 **NOVA FORGE Hardware** is a premier manufacturer and distributor of high-performance computing solutions.
-From personal computers to precision peripherals, the company delivers quality engineering to a global market.
+They manufacture from personal computers to precision peripherals, the company delivers quality engineering to a global market.

 Products are distributed through:
 - 🏬 Retail partners: Croma, Best Buy